AndyShortt/water-height-check/README.md

 $ sam build

 The first time you execute the build, it will ask you a few questions to create a .toml configuration file.
-Going forward it will pickup defaults from this file.
-You can name the stack anything you want and I recommend you use your normal default aws region.
+Going forward it will pickup config from this file.

 3. We are ready to deploy the package using CloudFormation (via SAM).
 Execute the following command.